lsuper/leetcode-note/leetcode/questions/remove_duplicates_from_sorted_list_ii.md

 1. Check next two nodes
     * Time Complexity: $$O(n)$$
     * Method
         * Create a dummy node before head. `node` is the last unique node, `node` is connected to the next node with a new value.
 If there is less than two nodes after `node`, we can return the head `dummyNode.next`.
-Otherwise, if `node.next.val == node.next.next.val`, we know `node.next` is a new unique node, we move `node` to `node.next`.
+Otherwise `node.next.val == node.next.next.val`, we know `node.next` is a new unique node, we move `node` to `node.next`.
 If `node.next.val != node.next.next.val`, that means `node.next` is also a duplicate, we move `node.next` until it points to the next value or reach the end of list.
         * The trick part is to check next two nodes together.